eemiljka/hybrid-react/README.md

 ## Comment order

-Posts are displayed in order from top to bottom, from latest to oldest.
+Comments are displayed in order from top to bottom, from latest to oldest.

 ## Post upload time

-Posts' upload time is displayed in a form of: "... hours ago" or "... days ago".
+Posts' upload time is displayed in a form of: "... hours ago" or "... days ago" etc...

 ## Comment creation time

-Comments' commenting time is displayed in a form of: "... hours ago" or "... days ago".
+Comments' commenting time is displayed in a form of: "... hours ago" or "... days ago" etc...

 # Problems